What are T Levels?

 As previously mentioned, T Levels are also designed with employers, meaning the course is more targeted towards one industry, whereas A Levels give you a wider range of routes post-course.

 In terms of which is harder, there is no straightforward answer.
 Each qualification has the same demand of students, and they both require academic ability.
-Over the two years of the course, both will push students hard to achieve great grades at the end and there’s no real distinction in difficulty between them.
+Over the two years of the course, both will push students hard to achieve great grades at the end, and there’s no real distinction in difficulty between them.

-The question to focus on here, rather than which is harder, is which suits you, your style of learning and your future career goals better.
-If a more focused, hands-on approach with work experience in industry sounds like it will get you into the role of your dreams, then go T Levels.
+The question to focus on here, rather than which is harder, is which suits you, your style of learning, and your future career goals better.
+If a more focused, hands-on approach with work experience in industry sounds like it will get you into the role of your dreams, then go for T Levels.
 If you’re not sure which industry you want to be in yet, and you’d like to have more options to dig into, then choose A Levels.
 The choice is totally up to you.

 Will T Levels have UCAS points?

 Yes, T Levels have UCAS points.
-As we’ve said, they are the equivalent of 3 A Levels and that also means UCAS points.
+As we’ve said, they are the equivalent of 3 A Levels, and that also means UCAS points.
 The points totals for T Levels are:

 Distinction (DDD) * equivalent to A*A*A* at A Level and 168 UCAS points